 he account of events at the Grail Castle in Peredur is recognisably another version of the visit described in Chrétien's unfinished

-by Richard Wagner to make a new synthesis, in which (eventually) the hero was renamed as Parsifal.
-Unlike the medieval questers
+were used by Richard Wagner to make a new synthesis, in which (eventually) the hero was renamed as Parsifal.
+Unlike the medieval

 is reunited with the Grail.
 By doing so, Parsifal achieves the twofold resolution of the drama: Amfortas is healed and relieved of his duties and the mystic union of the two relics enables the regeneration of the community.